LBertelson29/biol217/Day_6.md

 ## `Question`:
 ### Based on the frequency clustering of genes, do you think all genomes are related?
 Why?

-Yes, based on the frequencx clustering of the genes, all genomes are related.
-All genomes share the position of an SCG and it occurs only one time in the genomes.
+Based on the SCGs, which are clustered in the same region and only occur once in every genome, all genomes should classify as Archea.
+Bin9 seems to be closer related to Mflavescens.
+The two share more gene clusters than the other bins, which are more similar to each other thatn to Bin09 and M.Flavescens.

 4. Highlight your reference genome in one color, its closest relative in a similar one, and distict genomes in a third colour.